Skparab1/pong/README.md

 - make computer play against you with a moving paddle
 - scoring
 - Computer automated paddle moving works super well, and it never misses.
 I should make it so that it sometimes misses.
+- Autoplay mode: Enter the name as autoplay, and the computer will play for you.
+You need to do nothing. the computer will play aginst itself.
+It never misses, so the game will never end.
 # What is to be done
 - scoreboard text file storage
 - make ball movements a little more randomized